stimpy77/FastKoala/README.md

 ### Bin-Targeted Build-Time Transformations###
 This tool also supports enabling build-time transformations for class library projects (which can have config files) and for Windows apps (other than ClickOnce apps -- support for ClickOnce is coming but will use Inline Transformations) that need to transform out to the bin\Debug or bin\Release directory as AssemblyName.exe.config.
 For App.config and its transform files **there is no App_Config (or other chosen name) folder.** The App.config in the root directory is transformed upon build in the bin directory.

+##Adding Build Scripts

+Fast Koala also supports adding build scripts, such as PowerShell scripts.
+To use this feature, right-click on the project node or a project folder in Solution Explorer and choose Add -> Build Script -> PowerShell Script (.ps1).
+Scripts added with Fast Koala have the added advantage of having the MSBuild project properties exposed to the script runtime engine.

+Additional script types are planned in the future.

 ### Where to get it
 You can download the official current release from the gallery here: